Locally isotropic Steinberg groups II. Schur multipliers: Preliminaries

 \subsection{Unital \( \Phi \)-rings}

-We need the explicit descriptions from \cite{root-graded, wiedemann} of root graded groups up to isogeny for all indecomposable spherical root systems of rank \( \geq 3 \) excluding \( \mathsf H_3 \) and \( \mathsf H_4 \) (see also \cite{h3-graded} for the case of \( \mathsf H_3 \)).
+We need the explicit descriptions from \cite{root-graded, wiedemann} of root graded groups up to isogeny for all indecomposable spherical root systems of rank \( \geq 3 \) excluding \( \mathsf H_3 \) and \( \mathsf H_4 \) (for these exceptional cases see \cite{h-graded}, they reduce to the cases \( \mathsf D_6 \) and \( \mathsf E_8 \) respectively).
 Here ``up to isogeny'' means that we actually describe only the isomorphism classes of the subgroups \( G_\alpha \), the maps \( G_\alpha \times G_\beta \to G_\gamma \) for \( \gamma \in \interval \alpha \beta \) from the commutator relations, and the action of a distinguished family of Weyl elements on these subgroups.
 For all root systems there is a one-to-one correspondence between such isogeny classes and algebras \( A \) from a certain variety (two-sorted in the doubly laced cases \( \mathsf B_\ell \) and \( \mathsf F_4 \)), namely, root subgroups from each orbit under the action of the Weyl group are isomorphic to the corresponding part of \( A \).
 We call these algebras \textit{ unital \( \Phi \)-rings }, in \cite{root-graded} they are called \( (\Phi, \Phi) \)-rings.
 For some root systems the varieties of such algebras coincide, there are only \( 5 \) distinct varieties in total (see below).
-It is convenient to choose the canonical group in the isogeny class corresponding to a unital \( \Phi \)-ring \( A \), namely, the \textit{Steinberg group} \( \stlin(\Phi, A) \) is the group with generators \( G_\alpha \) and the only relations from the commutator formula.
+It is convenient to choose the canonical group in the isogeny class corresponding to a unital \( \Phi \)-ring \( A \), namely, the \textit{Steinberg group} \( \stlin(\Phi, A) \) is the group generated by the subgroups \( G_\alpha \) and the only additional relations taken from the commutator formula.

 Unital \( \mathsf A_\ell \)-rings are just unital associative rings.
-For every such ring \( R \) the Steinberg group \( \stlin(\mathsf A_\ell, R) \) is generated by \( x_{ij}(p) \) for distinct \( i, j \in \{ 1, \ldots, \ell \} \) and \( p \in R \).
+For every such ring \( R \) the Steinberg group \( \stlin(\mathsf A_\ell, R) \) is generated by \( x_{ij}(p) \) for distinct \( i, j \in \{ 1, \ldots, \ell + 1 \} \) and \( p \in R \).
 The relations are

 and the root subgroup with the root \( \e_i - \e_j \) is just \( x_{ij}(R) \).

 Unital \( \mathsf D_\ell \)- and \( \mathsf E_\ell \)-rings are unital commutative rings.
 For every such ring \( K \) the Steinberg group \( \stlin(\Phi, K) \) is the usual Steinberg group constructed by the split reductive group scheme over \( K \).
 Namely, it is generated by \( x_\alpha(p) \) for \( \alpha \in \Phi \), \( p \in K \) with the only relations